seansusmilch/least-watched/docs/media-processor.md

 - The user can initiate media processing from the UI via a "Process Media" button.
 - Processing starts in the background and returns immediately to the UI without blocking.
 - Only one processing run should be active at a time (determined by progress state).
+- Before processing starts, any existing progress state is cleared.

 ### 1.2 Prerequisites